jhannemann/bowling/instructions/BowlingGame.md

 The same will hold true for our pins, where it will prove very useful.

-Unity allows for easy replication of object that share the same properties via a concept called *Prefabs*.
+Unity allows for easy replication of objects that share the same properties via a concept called *Prefabs*.
 To create a prefab,
 simply drag it from the Scene pane onto the Assets pane.
-Any changes to the prefab in the Assets pane will immediately reflected in all connected prefabs in the Scene pane.
+Any changes to the prefab in the Assets pane will immediately be reflected in all connected prefabs in the Scene pane.

 Save the scene before taking the next step.